 Diy Santa bag - See how to make a Santa bag and sew the cutest Santa sack you've ever seen!

 This tutorial will show you how to make a Santa bag - a reusable, unique and cute diy Santa sack to put your Christmas gifts in.
-Scroll down for the diy Santa bag tutorial, and for tips and additional ideas that will help you make your Christmas entirely handmade, and personal.
+Scroll down for the diy Santa bag tutorial, all the cutting directions you need, as well as additional tips to help you make your Christmas entirely handmade, and personal.

 This post contains affiliate links.
 Thanks for your support.
 If you are looking for more holiday projects, here are a few you'll love: